simpleinjector/Documentation/source/using.rst

     var handler2 = container.GetInstance<IHandler<ShipOrderCommand>>();
     Assert.IsTrue(handler2.ExecuteAsynchronously);

 The *Action<T>* delegate that is registered by the **RegisterInitializer** method is called once the *Container* has created a new instance of `T` (or any instance that inherits from or implements `T` depending on exactly how you have configured your registrations).
-In the example *MoveCustomerHandler* inherits from *HandlerBase* and because of this the *Action<HandlerBase>* delegate will be called with a reference to the newly created instance.
+In the example *MoveCustomerHandler* implements *IHandler* and because of this the *Action<IHandler>* delegate will be called with a reference to the newly created instance.

 .. container:: Note

-    **Note**: The *Ccontainer* will not be able to call an initializer delegate on a type that is manually constructed using the *new* operator.
+    **Note**: The *Container* will not be able to call an initializer delegate on a type that is manually constructed using the *new* operator.
 Use :ref:`automatic constructor injection <Automatic-constructor-injection>` whenever possible.

 .. container:: Note

     **Tip**: Multiple initializers can be applied to a concrete type and the *Container* will call all initializers that apply.
 They are **guaranteed** to run in the same order that they are registered.

 .. _Collections: